kbz.se - Compatibility

-Web browsers do a great job allowing old sites to still work.
-But websites rarely do a great job allowing old web browsers to work.
-Which means that if you have an old device with an old web browser on it, the internet won't work for you.
+Modern web browsers do a great job allowing old sites to still work (websites from the 90s are still viewable in your browser today!), but modern websites rarely do the same work to make themselves viewable in old browsers.
+Which means that if you have an old device with an old web browser on it, the internet won't work for you - because the web developers don't care about you (you're just 1% in their statistics, even if you're 100% of a person like everyone else).
 I don't know if it's this way by purpose, but this is one of the ways technology companies and software producers abuse you as a user.

 HTML